janqsong/janqsong.github.io/_pages/about.md

 - I am a third year Ph.D. student of Department of Computer Science and Technology in Nanjing University and a member of [IIP Group](http://iip.nju.edu.cn), suprivised by prof. Chongjun Wang.
 Before that, I received my B.Sc. degree from Nanjing University in June 2022.
 - My current research interests mainly focus on Conformal Prediction, Uncertainty Quantification, Graph Neural Networks.

-# 📖 Educations
-- **2022.09 - Now** : Admitted to pursue for a Ph.D. degree in Nanjing University without entrance examination.
-- **2018.09 - 2022.06** : Receive my B.Sc. degree from Department of Computer Science and Technology, Nanjing University.

-# 💻 Internships
-- **2024.09 - Now** : Department of Statistics and Data Science, Southern University of Science and Technology.
-Supervised by Prof. [Hongxin Wei](https://hongxin001.github.io).

 # 🔥 News
 - **2024.09**: 🎉🎉 One paper were accepted to NeurIPS Main Track 2024.
 (CCF-A, Acceptance ratio 25.8%).